 Trade promotion management defines how retailer partners, such as suppliers or wholesalers, promote inventory being sold in your store.

-Product portfolio management is the process of overseeing all SKUs you sell.
-Consider leaning on a product information system (PIM) to organize this data when preparing a demand plan, such as:
+Product portfolio management is the process of overseeing all stock keeping units (SKUs) of the products you sell.
+When preparing a demand plan, consider leaning on a product information system (PIM) to organize this data.
+Examples include:

-As the name suggests, demand sensing is a short-term forecasting technique largely based on gut instinct and noticeable trends.
+Demand sensing is a short-term forecasting technique largely based on instinct and noticeable trends.

-If you’re selling women’s clothing, for example, you might’ve picked up on 90’s style corsets doing the rounds on TikTok.
-Being aware of that demand—and then putting a plan together to capture it—is retail demand sensing in action.
+If you’re selling women’s clothing, you might pick up on ’90s style corsets doing the rounds on TikTok.
+Awareness of that demand—and putting a plan together to capture it—is retail demand sensing in action.

 Key steps in the demand planning process

-Let's examine each of these critical steps in the demand planning process more closely.
+There are four critical steps in the demand planning process:

 1. Build a team